dinferizovic/Squash/README.md

 # The Squash Minigame
-Squash is a minecraft minigame.
+Squash is a minigame for minecraft.
-Currently under development.
+Warning!
+The code contains hardcoded values.